 For example, every once in a while I receive these promotions from Uber offering up to 30% off rides for a limited time, essentially for being a “good” customer.
 Now, I know Uber may not truly care about me as a person; that’s not my expectation.
 What I hope is that they care enough about my individual business to occasionally let me know that they appreciate my continued loyalty to their brand.

 Finally, a lack of appreciation is one reason why a company loses touch with its customers, but a poor engagement strategy in general is where they lose these customers for good.
 Now, just because a company sends me an email, doesn’t mean they’re engaging me.
 There’s a fine line between useful engagement materials and spam, and it’s incumbent on a company to know who their customers are, what they want, and what they will and won’t tolerate.
+In the age of digital marketing and machine learning, this should be more important—and easier to do—than ever before.

 Now, maybe this is like the example with Uber, where you offer your loyal customers a deal or discount.
 Maybe it could mean introducing a special promotion with gamification tools that keep your brand top-of-mind while activating those customers who you may fear are slipping away.
 Maybe it involves a survey soliciting customer feedback, whereby customers can feel like their voice is actually getting heard and the brand is concerned with getting better.
 Or, maybe it requires proactive customer service protocols, with an active social media account, phone call follow-ups, text message notifications, or eCommerce chat bots.
+Whatever tactics you choose to employ, it’s becoming increasingly important to integrate them through a holistic, omni-channel marketing strategy that offers the ability to engage with customers at a variety of different touch-points

 The point is, customer retention is an ongoing process that should never be left to the customers themselves.
 You could have the best products and services and the premier price point in your industry, but if you don’t have a coherent customer retention strategy—one that demonstrates appreciation and provides continued gestures of engagement—you’ll likely find that even your best customers don’t stick around for very long.
 Just ask my favorite local handyman . . . whoever he is.